mjolewis/Car-Rental-Service/README.md

 encapsulate different algorithms for the various database operations and make them interchangeable.

 # Usage
 This application comes with an executable WAR file that can be downloaded from the target directory.
-Follow the following instructions to use the application
+Please see the instructions below:
-1) Download the WAR file and CD into the downloaded directory
+1) Download the WAR file
 2) Run the 'java -jar CarRentals-1.0-SNAPSHOT.war' command
 3) Launch a web browser and navigate to http://localhost:8080/? to interact with the application